 Digital Folklife Lab

-The Digital Folklife Lab (DFL) supports traditional artists by giving them the tools, skills, and knowledge to share their work via digital means, at no cost.
-The DFL is comprised of audiovisual/sound equipment, editing software, and technical training available for free to traditional artists in Montgomery County.
+The Digital Folklife Lab (DFL) supports traditional artists by giving them the tools, skills, and knowledge to share their work via digital means, at a very affordable price.
+The DFL is comprised of audiovisual/sound equipment, editing software, and technical training available to support traditional artists in Montgomery County.
 Artists can use the DFL to livestream a performance, take professional photographs, and record a podcast, among many other uses.
-The goal of the DFL is to empower artists to use technology to advance their careers, sustain their traditions, and support their communities.

 Supporting